Deception Bay (Queensland)

-Deception Bay is a bay within Moreton Bay in the Moreton Bay Region, Queensland, Australia.
+Deception Bay is a bay within Moreton Bay in the City of Moreton Bay, Queensland, Australia.
 The bay is shallow.
 It contains some seagrass beds.

 Geography

-Deception Bay is in the most north-western part of Moreton Bay.
+Deception Bay is in the most north-western part of Moreton Bay, north of the Redcliffe Peninsula and south of Bribie Island.
+The Caboolture River flows into the bay.
+Increased urban development has seen the river bring sediment loadings into the bay.

 History

 In 1823, John Oxley originally named it Pumice Stone River believing it was a river because it was very shallow.
 Its present name refers Oxley being deceived by its appearance.